byui-cse/cse251-course/week06/prove.md

 1. Upload your program (the .py file) to I-Learn for feedback.
 1. Upload your `boxes.txt` to I-Learn for feedback.
 1. Add a submission comment that specifies the grading category that best describes your assignment along with a 1-2 sentence justification for your choice.
-(Make sure to highlight anything you did to make it your own!)
 The grading criteria are: